AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

             - *Don't overdo it!*
             - ![](./images/voron_v2_gantry_squaring/IdlersLoosen-Bottom.png)

-9. And now - what we have been prepping for! **Adjust your gantry so that it sits perfectly on top of the lower Z joints.**
+9. And now, what we have been preparing for.\
+Adjust your gantry so that it sits perfectly on top of the lower Z joints.
     - This involves moving gantry components further apart or closer together along the extrusions:
         - **Rear**
             - ![](./images/voron_v2_gantry_squaring/XAdjust.png)